A classification of restrictive polynomial correspondences

 \section{$*$-product of irreducible restrictive polynomial correspondences}

-In this section, we consider two irreducible restrictive polynomial correspondences, define an operation between them and investigate when the resultant yields something interesting, possibly an irreducible restrictive polynomial correspondence of appropriate bidegree.
+In this section, we consider two irreducible restrictive polynomial correspondences, define an operation between them and investigate when the resulting expression yields something interesting, possibly an irreducible restrictive polynomial correspondence of appropriate bidegree.
 Towards that end, consider $P_{(m_{w}, m_{z})}$ and $Q_{(n_{w}, n_{z})}$ with $m_{z} = n_{w} = d$ given by